Behavioral Health Advisory Group

-MHA’s Behavioral Health Task Force includes hospital executives and clinical experts in mental health and substance use disorders.
-The task force identifies the state’s behavioral health needs and considers how hospitals might address them.
-Most recent work includes the Behavioral Health Task Force’s Roadmap to an Essential Comprehensive System of Behavioral Health Care for Maryland report.
+MHA’s Behavioral Health Advisory Group includes hospital executives and clinical experts in mental health and substance use disorders.
+The advisory group identifies the state’s behavioral health needs and considers how hospitals might address them.
+Most recent work includes the Behavioral Health Advisory Group’s Roadmap to an Essential Comprehensive System of Behavioral Health Care for Maryland report.

 Legislative Strategy Group

 The Legislative Strategy Group is composed of government affair leads that are engaged in advocacy efforts in Annapolis.
 This group meets monthly during the interim and weekly during the legislative session.
 This group is critical to strategy development on a myriad of issues affecting the hospital field.
 As such, this group works closely with the Council on Legislative & Regulatory Policy.

 The MPA work group was formed to provide hospital field input on the development and refinement of HSCRC’s Medicare Performance Adjustment policy.
 While there are no appointed members, participants include hospital representatives with responsibility for population health, finance, clinical integration and related areas.
 In addition to the MPA policy, the work group discusses related MPA implementation and management topics such as CRISP MPA data monitoring reports.